 What is a personal guarantee on an unsecured business loan?

-A personal guarantee on an unsecured business loan is a written assurance that you will repay the loan your business can't keep up with the repayments.
+A personal guarantee on an unsecured business loan is a written assurance that you will repay the loan if your business can't keep up with the repayments.

 Although no security is put up against an unsecured loan, many lenders need a written guarantee that the business owner or director will take responsibility for repayments of a lease, loan or other debt if the business is unable to do so.

 As the business owner or director named in the personal guarantee, you will be held liable for the debt if the business defaults.
 If you then default on the debt, recovery measures will be taken out by the lender.
 This could include legal action and even bankruptcy if you're unable to pay.

 Are unsecured business loans available with no personal guarantee?

 Not all lenders will need you to provide a personal guarantee, but this will depend upon things like your current circumstances as well as the amount you want to borrow and for how long.
 As the lender is taking on more risk by agreeing to lend without a personal guarantee, you might find that interest rates are higher and loan amounts smaller if you don't offer this assurance.

 What information is needed to apply for an unsecured business loan?

 It's important to make sure you have all the relevant documents to hand before applying for any type of business finance.
 This is because lenders need proof that you are who you say you are and evidence that your business will be able to make the necessary repayments.

 Have the following documents ready to submit as part of any business loan application: